bright/new-www/content/jobs/fullstack-developer.md

 ---
 ## who we are

-We are a team of talented senior developers who value and apply the best programming practices.
-We focus on cutting-edge technologies and innovations, and try to find simple structure in complex things.

 At Bright Inventions you'll be an important part of [a group of talented, ambitious and positive developers, designers, managers and marketers](https://brightinventions.pl/about-us/team/) who love to solve real problems and build software that really matters in today’s world.

-We support and share responsibility with the members of our team.
-We also actively take responsibility for our own self-development.
-Positive attitude, flexibility and teamwork are elemental parts of our success.
-Clients trust us to build things that work and we take that seriously.
+We place a strong emphasis on accountability, and we value team members **who take ownership of their work and are willing to make improvements based on regular and open feedback.** Positive attitude, flexibility and teamwork are elemental parts of our success.
+Instead of focusing on problems, we empower our team members to identify issues, propose solutions, and contribute to continuous growth

 ## job description

-We are looking for a business-oriented Backend Developer to join our project ([https://brightinventions.pl/projects/eco-friendly-app/](https://brightinventions.pl/projects/eco-friendly-app/)) team that has already saved over 3 million single-use plastic containers.
+We are looking for a business-oriented senior backend developer to join one of our [project ](https://brightinventions.pl/projects/card-tracking-system/)teams responsible for building a Card Tracking System for one of the global humanitarian organisations.

-As a business-savvy Backend Developer, you'll work closely with our client, the German startup Relevo.
-We're seeking a candidate who embodies openness, dynamism, and proactivity, fostering a close client relationship.
-Valuable assets include an agile mindset, flexibility, and adept prioritization skills.

 ## what we would like to see